Robust Explainer Recommendation for Time Series Classification: Methodology

 \section{Methodology}

-In this section, we describe our proposed methodology and related concepts.
+In this section, we describe our proposed methodology using concepts described in Section \ref{sec:background}.
 Specifically, we present the blueprint of AMEE in Figure \ref{fig:process}.
-The framework involves a labelled time series dataset (split into training and test), a set of explanation methods to be compared, and a set of diverse \textbf{Referee Classifiers}.
+The framework involves a labelled time series dataset (split into training and test datasets), a set of explanation methods to be compared, and a set of evaluating classifiers (referee classifiers).
 The output of the framework is the \textit{explanation power} of each explanation method (see Table \ref{tab:desired-outcome}).